cyc9805/ATE-with-LLM/README.md

 ## Dataset Preparation
 We use three datasets for our experiments: **ACTER**, **ACL-RD**, and **BCGM**.
 Follow these steps to prepare the datasets:

-1. Navigate to the `dataset` directory and execute all cells in the `preprocess.ipynb` notebook located in each dataset folder.
+1. Navigate to the `src/dataset` directory and execute all cells in the `preprocess.ipynb` notebook located in each dataset folder.
 2. Run the following command to create dataset indices for retrieval:
     ```bash
-    python dataset/create_index.py
+    python src/dataset/create_index.py
     ```

 ## Running Experiments
 ### Reproducing Main Results
 To reproduce the main results from the paper:
-1. Navigate to the `run_scripts` directory:
+1. Navigate to the `src/run_scripts` directory:
     ```bash
-    cd run_scripts
+    cd src/run_scripts
     ```
 2. Execute the script:
     ```bash